terraform-provider-openstack/terraform-provider-openstack/website/docs/d/networking_secgroup_v2.html.markdown

 * `name` - See Argument Reference above.
 * `description`- See Argument Reference above.
+* `all_tags` - The set of string tags applied on the security group.
 * `region` - See Argument Reference above.